 I’ve become more knowledgeable about things I probably didn’t really care about before becoming a student.
 I am more self-disciplined and organised with regards to the time and effort I need to put in to meet deadlines.

 I have really enjoyed this degree and the wide topics we've explored.
 Along with the advocacy and mentoring roles I’ve taken on alongside my studying, I feel I’m already prepared for a wide range of roles once I graduate this summer.

-I’ve had other opportunities too, like becoming a student ambassador, getting on board with Graduate+ and the Faculty’s High Achievers Recognition Scheme (HARS), and having a professional mentor.
+I’ve had other opportunities too, like becoming a student ambassador and getting on board with Graduate+, and having a professional mentor.
 After my foundation year, I wanted to master academic writing and critical thinking in my assignments and for these to become second nature to me.
 Reflecting now, I’ve developed and grown academically, professionally, and personally and increased my employability.
 I’ve gained a deeper awareness of myself and have seen what I can achieve through sacrifice and determination; this is something I aim to pass onto the children, young people, and families I will have the pleasure of working with in future.

 I’m on the home stretch of the final year of my degree and can now look back at the journey, which has been impacted upon heavily due to Covid.
 Adapting to new ways of learning and not having to have that physical social aspect or travel to and from uni, took a real toll in many ways.
 I love people, and travelling really helps to break up the day.
 On the other hand, the friendships I’ve made were a huge support, and the sincere, encouraging, and supporting staff across the many departments at BCU have outweighed the negative impact of the pandemic.